echia1992/react-select-search-plus/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change. i remain Anthony 👌🤣❤️
+For major changes, please open an issue first to discuss what you would like to change. i remain Anthony JR👌🤣❤️

 ## License